This module introduces aerial imagery interpretation.

 The final output is seen in the screenshot below.
 Each feature is marked by a colored symbol that is representative of the identification element used.

-This map displays features identified by shape/size, shadow, pattern, and association
+Exercise Map Product - Interpretive Elements This map displays features identified by shape/size, shadow, pattern, and association (combining multiple factors to come to an interpretive conclusion). |

 Exercise 3

-For this portion of the lab, I looked at a true color image and compared features identified in that image against those same features in a false color version of the image.
+identified in that image against those same features in a false color version of the image.
 The goal is to become acquainted with viewing the world in alternative wavelengths/colors.
 As an example, the true color of vegetation is green but in a false color infrared image (where red light is green, green light is blue, and near infrared is red) those same plants will display in red.
 This is a function of the type of light that plants reflect (near infrared and green) and absorb (red).
 It is fun to view the world in alternative color schemes and also incredibly informative.
 In the plant example above, the redder the vegetation typically the healthier it is.
 There is much information to be gathered by examining alternative spatial resolutions.
+Map Composition

 I used the Draw tools to create polygons and point locations in their respective exercises.
 The Editor tool was used to modify the attribute tables of the layers created by using the Draw tool (converting drawings to graphics and saving as .shp files).